 Phil's research interests focus on the supramolecular chemistry of anionic species and in particular the molecular recognition, sensing and lipid bilayer transport of anionic species.
 Transmembrane anion transporters have potential applications in the development of future treatments for cystic fibrosis and cancer.

 He is the author or co-author of over 190 publications including an Oxford Chemistry Primer on Supramolecular Chemistry with Paul Beer and David Smith (1999) and an RSC Monograph in Supramolecular Chemistry entitled Anion Receptor Chemistry with Jonathan Sessler and Won-Seob Cho (2006).
 He is the co-editor in chief (with Jonathan Steed) of a new 8-volume reference work published by Wiley entitled Supramolecular Chemistry: from molecules to nanomaterials.

 Phil serves as the Chair of the Editorial Board of the RSC's flagship reviews journal Chemical Society Reviews.
-He is also the co-editor of the journal Supramolecular Chemistry, and a member of the international editorial advisory boards of Coordination Chemistry Reviews, the Encyclopaedia of Supramolecular Chemistry and Chemical Communications.
+He is also the co-editor of the journal Supramolecular Chemistry, and a member of the international editorial advisory boards of Coordination Chemistry Reviews, the Encyclopaedia of Supramolecular Chemistry and Chemical Science.

 "We are proud of the achievements of Chemistry at Southampton and the quality of our research and teaching."

 The University of Southampton's electronic library (e-prints)